adibshirazi/VoiceToWords/README.md

 6. **Display**:
    - The Flask app renders the result on the web page for the user to view.

-This process allows for efficient, offline transcription of Farsi audio files, with the potential to expand to other languages by changing the Vosk model.
+This process allows for efficient, offline transcription of audio files, with the potential to expand to other languages by changing the Vosk model.

 ## License